 “Oh gods,” Eleanor cried.

 “Then we are leaving now.
 I won’t let him have you.”
-He rushed around the room, grabbing only what was important.
+I rushed around the room, grabbing only what was important.
 “I will carry you out of here if I must, both of you.
 We’ve lost so many… I won’t lose you, I won’t…”

 “John, you know he will see, you know he will find me.
 He won’t stop until we are all dead.”

 “They don’t know of the passage, we can escape through here and before he realizes, we will be far ahead of them.”
-He was adamant that there was a way out of this new danger.
+I was adamant that there was a way out of this new danger.
 It wasn’t too late; it just could not be too late.

 “Yes, you are right, but I have to stay.
 He doesn’t know about our daughter.
 It is me he wants.
 If we run, he will catch us, and then he will have her as well,” she swallowed.
 Her voice a calm, warm breeze in a storm of destruction.
 “John, you must take her and run.
 You must leave me behind.”